Semantic Communications for Digital Signals via Carrier Images: Simulation Results

 \subsection{Simulation Setup}

-The transmitted images are selected from the validation set of ImageNet-1K, comprising 50,000 images, while transmitted binary signals are randomly generated with varying lengths.
+The transmitted images are selected from the validation set of ImageNet-1K and CIFAR-10, comprising the size of $224\times 224$ and $32\times 32$ images, while transmitted binary signals are randomly generated with varying lengths.
 For image transmission evaluation, Peak Signal to Noise Ratio (PSNR) and Multi-Scale Structural Similarity (MS-SSIM) are used as metrics to assess the pixel-level quality and structural similarity, respectively.
 Binary transmission performance is evaluated by the bit error rate (BER).
 Simulations are conducted over both AWGN and Rayleigh fading channels.

 Unlike prior SemCom research which primarily focused on enhancing the image reconstruction quality, our work aims to establish a SemCom-based transmission approach for both digital signals and images.
 Thus, the simulations are organized as follows: (a) Verify the feasibility and evaluate the performance of the proposed approach for both image and digital signal transmission, and (b) Compare communication overhead with existing SemCom frameworks.
 Specifically, we assess the proposed approach’s performance and compare the bit requirements for transmitting one image and binary data of varying lengths against previous SemCom models, including DeepJSCC-V \cite{jscc} and SwinJSCC \cite{swim}, which are CNN and ViT-based models optimized for image transmission and require additional overhead for binary data.